 Indonesia Travel Tips

-With over 13,000 islands, Indonesia has something unique for all sorts of visitors.
-From the cool white sands of Bali with its raucous volcanoes, to the vibrant capital city of Jakarta, to the untouched lands of Sumatra, you can always find something different here.
+With over 13,000 islands, Indonesia has something unique to offer for all sorts of visitors.
+From the cool white sands and raucous volcanoes of Bali, to the vibrant capital city of Jakarta, to the untouched lands of Sumatra, you can always find something different here.
 Indonesia is home to a vast array of indigenous animals too (including the Komodo dragon).
-With extremely inexpensive local food and reasonably priced accommodation, it’s no wonder Indonesia is a popular destination with so many travelers.
+With extremely inexpensive local food and reasonably-priced accommodation, it’s no wonder Indonesia is a popular destination with so many travelers.
 If only it was easier to fly to!

-- Accommodation: Hostels usually cost around $5 per night for a shared room and $14 for a private.
-Most hotels begin at $10 per night.
+- Accommodation: Hostels usually cost around $12 per night for a shared room and $24 for a double private.
+Prices will be up to half the price outside of the major cities.
+Most hotels begin at $27 per night for a double room.

 - Food: Local food is extremely cheap, starting at $.50 USD for street food and $1 for a full local meal.
 On average, you’ll spend $2-3 for a meal.
 Western food is more expensive but is still affordable at around $9 USD for a meal and drink.

-- Transportation: For traveling between islands, ferries cost around $9 USD (and up) for a ticket.
+- Transportation: For traveling between islands, ferries cost around $0.50 USD (and up) for a ticket from East Java to West Bali, and the rates go up from there for other routes.
 An eight-hour journey on a bus costs around $5.
-Overnight bus will start at around $14.
+Overnight bus will start at around $9.50.

 - Activities: Attractions are not hugely expensive.
-You’ll pay around $3 USD for entrance in to Bromo-Tengger-Semeru National Park and the same for Bunaken.
-Borobudar costs $20 USD.
+You’ll pay around $6.50 USD for entrance in to Bromo-Tengger-Semeru National Park and the same for Bunaken.
+Borobudur costs $20 USD.
 The famous Mt.
-Batur hike is between $40-60 USD.
+Batur hike is between $30-60 USD.